-Each program is assigned a program-specific Heinz College career advisor to assist students with their career services as it pertains to your internship and job search.
+Each program is assigned a program-specific Heinz College career advisor to assist students with their career services as it pertains to their internship and job search.
 This may include cover letter and resume reviews, leading career services workshops, researching organizations and contacts, scheduling mock interviews, and coordinating networking events.
 You are encouraged to participate in as many events as possible.

 Please also read the MAM-specific career guide which is updated and published every year.
-This is available for download here: https://www.heinz.cmu.edu/current-students/career-services/start-your-search-now.
+This is available for download from Handshake under the Resources tab.